Law used against Trump allies now at center of Giuliani probe

 Carter Page

-The Trump volunteer, one of the original four Crossfire Hurricane targets, also found himself under investigation under FARA.
+Carter Page, a Trump volunteer and one of the original four Crossfire Hurricane targets, also was investigated under FARA.
 He was subjected to a year’s worth of surveillance wiretaps.
 The warrants’ key piece of evidence was the Democratic Party-financed dossier sourced to the Kremlin.
 He was cleared of Russian collusion.

 Walid Phares

-A Trump campaign surrogate, the Lebanese-born Mr. Phares told RealClearInvestigations.com that the FBI targeted him under FARA.
+Walid Phares, a Lebanese-born Trump campaign surrogate, told RealClearInvestigations.com that the FBI targeted him under FARA.
 Two agents interviewed him in 2017.

 “They were looking for FARA violations,” Mr. Phares said.
 “They couldn’t find anything about Russia, so they started asking me about Egypt.
 It’s laughable.”